cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

    .. nextslide::

-   .. rubric:: In this practical we will turn the term:`workflow <Cylc workflow>`
+   .. rubric:: In this practical we will turn the :term:`workflow <workflow>`
       of the previous section into a :term:`cycling workflow <cycling>`.

    Next section: :ref:`tutorial-datetime-cycling`